hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

     sudo unzip daemontools git-core ssh wget curl psmisc iproute2 openssh-client redis-tools netcat-openbsd
 ```

+If an Instance Profile is used in AWS the worker image will use those permissions for Terraform operations unless other credentials are passed via environment variables.

 ### Image initialization
 To run initialization commands in your image during runtime, create a script at `/usr/local/bin/init_custom_worker.sh` and make it executable.
 This script, and all commands it invokes, will be executed before TFE runs `terraform init`.